The Green College Leading Scholars Program

 Email: tamara.etmannski@ubc.ca

-Tim Frandy, Assistant Professor, Central, Eastern, Northern European Studies
+Tim Frandy, Assistant Professor, Central, Eastern, and Northern European Studies

 Email: tfrandy@mail.ubc.ca